litlig/douban_social_graph/README.md

 # douban_social_graph
-Plots the social graph for members in a douban group
+Plots the social graph for members in a douban group.

 ## Instructions
 You need to install docker to build and run the program.